 A significant portion of our sales is generated through a limited number of distributors, and substantially all of our revenue is generated through sales by our channel partners, including distributors and resellers.
 We depend on our channel partners to generate a significant portion of our sales opportunities and to manage our sales process.
-To the extent our channel partners are unsuccessful in selling our products, or we are unable to enter into arrangements with and retain a sufficient number of high-quality channel partners in each of the regions in which we sell products, or if we are unable to keep them motivated to sell our products, our ability to sell our products and operating results will be harmed.
+To the extent our channel partners are unsuccessful in selling our products, or we are unable to enter into arrangements with and retain a sufficient number of high-quality channel partners in each of the regions in which we sell products, or if we are unable to keep them motivated to sell our products, or they shift focus to other vendors and/or our competitors, our ability to sell our products and operating results will be harmed.
 The termination of our relationship with any significant channel partner may adversely impact our sales and operating results.